Quentin Bernard: Career

 Born in Poitiers, Bernard started his career with nearby Niort.
 He joined the club's youth system in 2004, and went on to make more than 200 senior appearances in all competitions for the side between 2008 and 2015.
 On 29 May 2015, it was announced that Bernard had signed a two-year contract with Dijon, where he joined up with former Niort teammate Johan Gastien.

 On 17 January 2023, Bernard returned to Niort.
+On 13 August 2024, he returned to Dijon.